SRvSaha/CoWinVaccineSlotFinder/README.md

 "VaccineType": "<REPLACE_ME>", // USE EITHER COVAXIN OR COVISHIELD in the <REPLACE_ME> section, by default COVISHIELD is selected
 "DoseType":  "<REPLACE_ME>", // Use either 1 OR 2 Depending on 1st DOSE or 2nd DOSE in the <REPLACE_ME> section, by default 1 is selected for 1st Done
 "VaccineFeeType": "<REPLACE_ME>", // USE Either Free or Paid type of Vaccine in the <REPLACE_ME> section, by default Free is selected
-"IsSearchToBeDoneByDistrict": < REPLACE_ME>", // Use Either true or false in the <REPLACE_ME> section where True means searching is done by DistrictId, by default false is selected
+"IsSearchToBeDoneByDistrict": "<REPLACE_ME>", // Use Either true or false in the <REPLACE_ME> section where True means searching is done by DistrictId, by default false is selected
-"IsSearchToBeDoneByPINCode": <REPLACE_ME>", // Use Either true or false in the <REPLACE_ME> section where True means searching is done using PIN Code, by default true is selected.
+"IsSearchToBeDoneByPINCode": "<REPLACE_ME>", // Use Either true or false in the <REPLACE_ME> section where True means searching is done using PIN Code, by default true is selected.
-"DateToSearch": <REPLACE_ME>",  // Use date in DD-MM-YYYY Format in the <REPLACE_ME> section, Blank implies current date, by default "" is selected to search for Current Date
+"DateToSearch": "<REPLACE_ME>",  // Use date in DD-MM-YYYY Format in the <REPLACE_ME> section, Blank implies current date, by default "" is selected to search for Current Date
 "IsToBeUsed": "<REPLACE_ME>", // Use true or false "BearerToken": "<REPLACE_ME>" // You'll get the token from Step 4, Use it in the <REPLACE_ME> section "Districts":